-- · Click cell F23 in the worksheet. - In the Home tab's ribbon, look for the Editing group (more to the right of the ribbon). - Look for the button that looks like an and reads Sum when you hover over it.
+- · Click cell F23 in the worksheet. - In the Formula tab's ribbon, look at the upper left for a symbol that looks like a capital E - the Autosum.
+The icon reads Sum when you hover over it.
 Click it while cell F23 is active.